4d/4d-for-ios/docs/ProjectEditor-StructureSection.md

 >
 > You can publish a selection of fields by pressing the spacebar rather than selecting them one by one.
 >
-> To help you define your app's structure, multiple filters and a search engine are available to make the selection of your tables and field easier.
+> To help you define your app's structure, multiple filters and a search engine are available to make it easy to select your tables and field.

 ## One to Many relations

 ### Deal with One to Many relations from the project editor

-In the latest versions of 4D, you can deal with **One to Many relations** and display a list of related fields in a new page.
+Now, in recent versions of 4D, you can deal with **One to Many relations** and display a list of related fields in a new page.

-All you need to do is:
+All you have to do is:

-* Publishing at least one field of the target (Many) table
+* publishing at least one field of the target (Many) table

-* Publishing the relation from the source (One) table
+* publishing the relation from the source (One) table

 ![Drop relation in detail form](assets/en/project-editor/Structure-1-to-N-relations-4D-for-iOS.png)

 Then, when your related fields are published, they can be used like any other field.
-You will then be able to:
+So you will be able to:

 * Define relations properties in the [Labels and Icons](labels-and-icons.html#relations-properties) section.

-* Drop the One to Many relation in a Detail form from the Forms Section? to create a link between a detail form and a related table.
+* Drop the One to Many relation in a Detail form from the Forms Section to create a link between a detail form and a related table.

 ### What will be created in the generated project ?

-Basically, a Relation button will be created in detail forms to go straight to the related view.
+Basically a Relation button will be created in detail forms to go straight to the related view.

 [Tutorials](one-to-many-relations.html) are available to help you use One to Many relation in your 4D for iOS project.